charmantang/ms-elk/README.md

 Note the new input parameter "multi-scale".

-Citation: Jun Tang, A full-potential and multiscale computational scheme for interactions between ultrafast intense laser pulses and condensed medium, Computer Physics Communications 284 (2023) 108633.
+Reference and citation: Jun Tang, A full-potential and multiscale computational scheme for interactions between ultrafast intense laser pulses and condensed medium, Computer Physics Communications 284 (2023) 108633.